Germany: Incoming government faces calls to tackle violence against women | DW | 25.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 A leading German human rights body has urged the new government to make good on pledges to fight violence against women.
-This comes amid a massive uptick worldwide owing to coronavirus lockdown measures.
+This comes amid a major uptick in gender-based violence worldwide owing to COVID lockdown measures.

 The German Institute for Human Rights on Thursday welcomed plans by the incoming coalition government to instigate a comprehensive strategy to combat violence against women, calling it "urgently necessary."